WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

 Module is_set_structures
 ------------------------

-This Fortran90 module can be used to check whether ITM data structures including entire CPOs have been set.
+This Fortran90 module can be used to check whether EU-IM data structures including entire CPOs have been set.
 The subroutines in is_set_structures.f90 write out the name of each element in the data structure together with